 If you are the family member of a British national – beneficiary of the Agreement on the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the European Union and the European Atomic Energy Community (Withdrawal Agreement)

 and you are subject to the Romanian entry visa requirement, you must apply for a C/ZA type visa

 .
 Details regarding the supporting documents necessary as proof of the purpose of your trip can be found

 Travel alert – Polioviruses:

 .
-The aforementioned categories of persons do not have the right to leave the territories of said states, regardless of the border crossing point (road, naval, air), without documents that attest to antipolio vaccination, the authorities of said states having the right to forbid that they leave the territory.
+The aforementioned categories of persons do not have the right to leave the territories of said states, regardless of the border crossing point (road, sea, air), without documents that attest to antipolio vaccination, the authorities of said states having the right to prohibit that they leave the territory.

-To avoid such situations, persons from the aforementioned categories, who apply for Romanian entry visas are required to submit their international vaccination certificates that attest to their antipolio vaccination.
+To avoid such situations, persons from the aforementioned categories, who apply for Romanian entry visas, are required to submit their international vaccination certificates that attest to their antipolio vaccination.
 For citizens from the aforementioned states that have not been vaccinated in the past 12 months, vaccination shall be made 4 weeks prior to the trip or, in cases of emergency, right before the trip.